SCIInstitute/ShapeWorks/Documentation/Install/Linux_README.txt

 You have downloaded a binary distribution of ShapeWorks.

 There is currently one python example included.
-To run it you will need python3 with a few packages.
+To run it you will need python with a few packages.
 The easist way to install them is to run

 source ./conda_installs.sh